neuralyzer/dokuwiki-plugin-revealjs/README.md

 PDF export
 ----------

 Presentations can be exported as PDF.
-To do so append a ``&print-pdf`` to the URL.
+To do so append a `&print-pdf` to the URL.
+When you are able to edit the page, then there is a export PDF link rendered under the start slideshow button.

 For example if the URL of your DokuWiki reveal.js presentation is usually
 ```